 Among the game’s exciting weapons is the BioRifle, which weaponizes toxic sludge.
 You can even charge it up and release a great bulb of the stuff, using it as a gelatinous landmine.
 Then there is Redeemer, a rocket launcher that flings a pilotable thermonuclear warhead at your enemies.
 You should also try the Ripper, which fires saw blades that bounce around corners.
 Each gun has separate strengths and alternate fire modes that need mastering in order for you to dominate in the arena.

 Tournament’s maps – old and new – are filled with memorably mad architecture.
 There is nothing quite like leaping in low gravity between the three stratospheric towers in DM-Morpheus – particularly if you can gib someone in mid-air, spraying their gore through the sky.

 So there you have it, the best FPS games on PC.
 With so many upcoming PC games taking the form of shooters – we can still dream of a Half-Life 3 release date being announced, right? – now is a glorious time to be an FPS fan.
-So give that trigger finger a stretch, keep practising your virtual headshots, and maybe download an fps monitor because more frames = a win.
-After all, those Nazis, zombies, and virtual terrorists won’t shoot themselves.
+So give that trigger finger a stretch, keep practicing your virtual headshots, and maybe download an fps monitor because more frames are never a bad thing.